wso2/docs-is/en/docs/deploy/front-with-the-nginx-load-balancer.md

 !!! tip
     When clustering WSO2 Identity Server with a load balancer, you may need to enable sticky sessions.
-This is required for the WSO2 Identity Server Management Console My Account to work and if we disable temporary session data persistence in the
+This is required for the WSO2 Identity Server Management Console and My Account to work and if we disable temporary session data persistence in the
     `<IS_HOME>/repository/conf/deployment.toml`
     file. <!--For more information on sticky sessions, see [Sticky Sessions with Manager Nodes](../../../deploy/sticky-sessions-with-manager-nodes).-->